Antifreeze protein: History

 In the 1950s, Norwegian scientist Scholander set out to explain how Arctic fish can survive in water colder than the freezing point of their blood.
-His experiments led him to believe there was “antifreeze” in the blood of Arctic fish.
+His experiments led him to believe there was "antifreeze" in the blood of Arctic fish.
 Then in the late 1960s, animal biologist Arthur DeVries was able to isolate the antifreeze protein through his investigation of Antarctic fish.
 These proteins were later called antifreeze glycoproteins (AFGPs) or antifreeze glycopeptides to distinguish them from newly discovered nonglycoprotein biological antifreeze agents (AFPs).
 DeVries worked with Robert Feeney (1970) to characterize the chemical and physical properties of antifreeze proteins.
 In 1992, Griffith et al. documented their discovery of AFP in winter rye leaves.
 Around the same time, Urrutia, Duman and Knight (1992) documented thermal hysteresis protein in angiosperms.
 The next year, Duman and Olsen noted AFPs had also been discovered in over 23 species of angiosperms, including ones eaten by humans.
 They reported their presence in fungi and bacteria as well.

 Name change

-Recent attempts have been made to relabel antifreeze proteins as ice structuring proteins to more accurately represent their function and to dispose of any assumed negative relation between AFPs and automotive antifreeze, ethylene glycol.
+Attempts have been made to relabel antifreeze proteins as ice structuring proteins to more accurately represent their function and to dispose of any assumed negative relation between AFPs and automotive antifreeze, ethylene glycol.
 These two things are completely separate entities, and show loose similarity only in their function.